BIATeam/BIADocs/docs/60-Migration/90-PackageTheFramework/PackageTheFramework.md

 - If the year change update footer :
   - **..\BIADemo\Angular\src\app\shared\bia-shared\components\layout\classic-footer\classic-footer.component.html**
   - And Replace all copyright ex: ```<Copyright>Copyright © TheBIADevCompany 2024</Copyright>``` by ```<Copyright>Copyright © TheBIADevCompany 2025</Copyright>```
-- Test Authent AD Group + ReadOnly Database + Unitary Test
+- Test Authentication AD Group + ReadOnly Database + Unitary Test
 - COMMIT BIADemo
-- Test a deployement in INT, UAT and PRD.
+- Test a deployment in INT, UAT and PRD.

 ## Compile the BIA packages:
 - Change the version number of all BIA.Net.Core packages to match the version to be released: